Mukilteo climber dies after apparently falling hundreds of feet near Leavenworth

 Search and rescue was called in, and on Wednesday morning, a Sheriff’s Office helicopter and a two-person ground team from Chelan County Mountain Rescue started searching for Thurmer.

-At approximately 11:15 a.m., the helicopter crew spotted his body,. the Sheriff’s Office said.
+At approximately 11:15 a.m., the helicopter crew spotted his body, the Sheriff’s Office said.

 The ground team arrived at the location around 2:30 p.m., and Thurmer was pronounced dead at the scene.